Scrydon

 Enable / Disable

-Toggle a custom integration's status from the Custom tab.
-Disabling a custom integration removes it from the workflow editor but does not delete the stored files.
+Enable or disable a custom integration's products from the vendor detail dialog under Settings > Platform > Integrations.
+Disabling removes it from the workflow editor but does not delete the stored files.

 Versioning